 Liquid funds are debt funds that invest in instruments such as certificates of deposit, treasury bills, commercial papers, and other debt securities that mature within 91 days.
 Liquid funds do not come with a lock-in period.
 The redemption of liquid funds is processed within 24 hours on business days.
 Liquid funds possess the lowest interest risk among all classes of debt funds as they mostly invest in fixed-income securities that mature soon.

 2. Who should invest in Liquid Funds?

-Since these funds provide liquidity and not high returns, it is advisable for investors searching for options to park their idle money to consider liquid funds as a viable option.
+Since these funds provide liquidity and not high returns, it is advisable for investors searching for options to park their idle money to consider liquid funds as an alternative for a regular savings bank account.
 However, investors should not invest their entire emergency corpus in liquid funds as the redemption of the funds will credit the money only on the next working day.
 Ideally, liquid funds are suitable for achieving short-term financial goals.
 Since some funds generate around 8% to 9% returns, they should be preferred over a regular savings bank account which offers returns in the range of 4% to 6%.
-The nature of liquid funds’ portfolio allocation is such that there is hardly any risk, volatility, or default associated, provided one invests in the high rated (AAA or AA) liquid funds.
+The asset allocation of liquid funds is such that there is hardly any risk, volatility, or default associated, provided one invests in the high rated (AAA or AA) liquid funds.

 3. Things to consider as an investor

 Liquid funds are least risky among all classes of debt funds.
 The NAV doesn’t fluctuate too frequently as the underlying assets have maturity period in the range of 60 days to 91 days.
 This prevents the NAV of liquid funds from getting impacted by the underlying asset price fluctuations.
 However, there might be a chance of a sudden drop in NAV.
 This can happen due to an abrupt decline in the credit rating of the underlying security.
 In simple words, liquid funds are not entirely risk-free, but safer than most other classes of mutual funds.